tiarno/reachtim/content/articles/psutil1.md

 The HTML is very simple.

 1. Read in the stylesheet.
 2. Write the `div` to hold each chart.
 In the example below I display only the `cpu_user` data.
+The pattern is the same for all the variables.
 3. Load the javascript.

 You can put the javascript from `psmonitor.js` directly into the page or call it as a file (as shown in the example).